Food Co-op Seeks Owners

 The Food Shed Co-op seeks owners and volunteers to continue momentum toward a new grocery store.

-McHenry County has a very active and growing food co-op called Food Shed Co-op, currently more than 560 owners strong.
+McHenry County has a very active and growing food co-op called Food Shed Co-op, almost 600 owners strong.
 If you’re unfamiliar with a food co-op, think of it as a year-round, indoor farmers market where quality control and decision-making is in the hands of consumer-owners instead of corporations.

 The Food Shed is looking ahead to the next steps it will be taking as it works to secure a future grocery store consistent with the target location in its market study.